 Why Is Tantra Important?

-This practice, in more modern terms, helps you to be mindful during your escapades so you can have a healthy and thriving sex life.
+In more modern terms, this practice helps you be mindful during your escapades so you can have a healthy and thriving sex life.
 Psalm says, “One of the most beautiful things we can ever do is have that experience of connection and sex with another.”

 And sex, she adds, is “the core of what our lives are built on.”